Orbital Stability of Periodic Traveling Waves in the $b$-Camassa-Holm Equation: Introduction

 In this work, we are interested in developing an orbital stability theory for periodic traveling wave solutions of \eqref{e:bch} which applies to any $b>1$.
 Note that the analogous work for smooth solitary wave solutions of \eqref{e:bch} was recently carried out in \cite{LP22,LL23}, where the authors utilized the Hamiltonian formulation of the b-CH equation from \cite{DHH03}.
 This particular Hamiltonian formulation is expressed in terms of the so-called momentum density $m=u-u_{xx}$ of the solution, and applies to the entire family of equations \eqref{e:bch} outside of the case $b=1$.
 In this work, we extend the work from \cite{LP22} to the case of periodic traveling waves of \eqref{e:bch}, which inherently constitutes a much larger family of solutions: periodic traveling waves constitute (modulo spatial translations) a 3-parameter family of solutions, while the solitary waves only constitute (again modulo spatial translations) a 1-parameter family.
 The higher dimensionality of the associated solution manifold introduces a number of technical challenges not encountered in the solitary wave study.
 We approach these challenges by using a methodology introduced in \cite{J09} in the stability analysis of periodic traveling wave solutions of the generalized KdV equations.

-We also note that there have been a series of recent works on the orbital stability of periodic traveling wave solutions of \eqref{e:bch} in the completely integrable cases $b=2$ and $b=2$: see \cite{GMNP22} and \cite{GP22}.
+We also note that there have been a series of recent works on the orbital stability of periodic traveling wave solutions of \eqref{e:bch} in the completely integrable cases $b=2$ and $b=3$: see \cite{GMNP22} and \cite{GP22}.
 While there are obviously some similarities between these and the present work, the methodology for handling the higher dimensionality of the manifold of periodic traveling waves are quite different, and we will expand upon this throughout this manuscript.
-Additionally, both the works \cite{GMNP22,GP22} utilize Hamiltonian structures which do not extend to general $b>1$.
+Additionally, both the works \cite{GMNP22,GP22} utilize Hamiltonian structures, and the conserved quantities associated to them, which do not extend to general $b>1$.